stephpy/vim-config/README.md

 # Override

-Define a ~/.vimrc.local and set your config on (or bundles)
+Define a `~/.vimrc.local` and set your config on (or bundles)

+If you want to change the list of bundle, list them on `~/.vimrc.bundle`. you can add just some bundle by adding them on `~/.vimrc.local`

 Using vundle plugin (to set unobstrusive plugins)